Committee for a Greater Los Angeles Will Inform COVID-19 Response and Recovery

 The goal of the project is to ensure that L.A.
 County communities most impacted by the pandemic are at the center of a recovery that will ultimately ensure they will be better off than they were before the crisis.
 The project also seeks to enable greater coordination in crisis response among civic institutions and leaders.

 Some of the data the committee receives during the investigative process may be too urgent to wait for the release of the final report—particularly if the data and analysis can inform current decision-making and change behaviors that can save lives now.
-Below are two new analyses the committee has recently released.
-Over the coming months, the Weingart Foundation will continue to post information from the committee on our website as it becomes available.
+Below are several analyses the committee has recently released.
+The Weingart Foundation will continue to post information from the committee on our website as it becomes available.

-- COVID-19 and the Crisis: Vulnerabilities in Los Angeles, USC Program for Environmental and Regional Equity (May 5, 2020)
+- COVID-19 and the Crisis: Vulnerabilities in Los Angeles, Manuel Pastor, U.S.C.
+Program for Environmental and Regional Equity (May 5, 2020)

-- Participation in the U.S. Census is Falling Behind, UCLA Luskin School of Public Affairs (April 30, 2020)
+- Participation in the U.S. Census is Falling Behind, Paul Ong, Jonathan Ong and Elena Ong, U.C.L.A.
+Luskin School of Public Affairs (April 30, 2020)